DaneWeber/presentations/ScrumDeconstructed/ScrumDeconstructed.md

 There can be many factors involved involved in that ranking.

-Uncertain and risky items, for example, should move to the top in order to reduce risk early.
+Note: Uncertain and risky items, for example, should move to the top in order to reduce risk early.

 Kanban focuses on continuous flow and reducing the time required for each item.